WhispChat/whisp-protobuf/README.md

 ```
 cd build/
 cmake .. && make -j
+cmake .. # needed for post build step for copying files from CMake build directory
 ```

 This will generate the source files in their respective output directories.
 For